10gen/basic-router-take-home-interview/README.md

       javascript, rust, etc.
     * We prefer clean code that's easy to follow.
     * All solutions should be runnable easily.
-    * All solutions should have tests.
+    * All solutions should have tests verifying implemented functionality.

 ## What's the problem?
 We (you!) are going to build an HTTP Router.
 We're looking for a clean